Medical expert of the article

 - E03 Other forms of hypothyroidism:

 - E03.0 Congenital hypothyroidism with diffuse goiter.
-Goiter (non-toxic) congenital: BDI, parenchymal.
-Excluded: transient congenital goiter with normal function (P72.0).
+Goiter (nontoxic), congenital: NEC, parenchymatous.
+Excludes: transient congenital goiter with normal function (P72.0).

 - E03.1 Congenital hypothyroidism without goiter.
-Aplasia of the thyroid gland (with myxedema).
-Congenital: atrophy of the thyroid gland, hypothyroidism NOS.
+Aplasia of thyroid gland (with myxedema).
+Congenital: atrophy of thyroid gland, hypothyroidism NEC.

-- E03.2 Hypothyroidism caused by drugs and other exogenous substances.
+- E03.2 Hypothyroidism due to drugs and other exogenous substances.

 - E03.5 Myxedema coma.

-The thyroid gland is one of the organs of the endocrine system that performs many functions responsible for the full-fledged work and development of the whole organism.
-It produces hormones that stimulate the pituitary and hypothalamus.
+The thyroid gland is one of the organs of the endocrine system, performing many functions responsible for the proper functioning and development of the entire body.
+It produces hormones that stimulate the pituitary gland and hypothalamus.
 The main functions of the gland include:

 - Formation of intellectual abilities.

-From birth, the organ affects the growth and development of the child’s body, especially the bones and nervous system.
+From birth, the organ affects the growth and development of the child's body, especially the bones and nervous system.
 The thyroid gland produces the hormone thyroxine T4 and triiodothyronine T3.
-The deficiency of these substances negatively affects the functioning of the whole organism.
-Hormonal insufficiency leads to a slowdown in mental and physical development, growth.
+Deficiency of these substances negatively affects the functioning of the entire body.
+Hormonal deficiency leads to slower mental and physical development, growth.

-With congenital abnormalities, the newborn gains excess weight, has problems with heart rate and blood pressure.
-Against this background, energy is reduced, intestinal problems and increased bone fragility appear.
+With congenital pathology, the newborn gains excess weight, has problems with heart rhythm and blood pressure.
+Against this background, energy decreases, intestinal problems and increased bone fragility appear.

 Epidemiology

-According to medical statistics, the prevalence of congenital hypothyroidism is 1 case per 5000 babies.
-The disease is about 2.5 times more common in girls than in boys.
+According to medical statistics, the prevalence of congenital hypothyroidism is 1 case per 5,000 infants.
+The disease is approximately 2.5 times more common in girls than in boys.
 As for the secondary form, it is most often diagnosed after 60 years.
-In 1000 women, about 19 are diagnosed.
-While among men, only 1 out of 1000 is sick.
+About 19 out of 1,000 women have a diagnosis.
+While among men, only 1 out of 1,000 is sick.

-At the same time, the total population with thyroid hormone deficiency is about 2%.
-Danger of a pathological disease in its blurred symptoms complicating the process of diagnosis.
+At the same time, the total number of the population with a deficiency of thyroid hormones is about 2%.
+The danger of the pathological disease is in its blurred symptoms, complicating the diagnostic process.

-Genetic abnormalities are the main factor causing thyroid insufficiency.
+Genetic abnormalities are the main factor that provokes thyroid insufficiency.
 Possible causes of the disease also include:

-- Hereditary predisposition - the violation is closely related to gene mutations, so it can develop in utero.
+- Hereditary predisposition – the disorder is closely associated with gene mutations, so it can develop in utero.

-- Disruptions in the formation of hormones - are due to a decrease in the sensitivity of the thyroid gland to iodine.
-Against this background, possibly disrupting the transportation of useful substances that are necessary for the synthesis of hormones.
+- Hormonal imbalances – occur due to decreased sensitivity of the thyroid gland to iodine.
+Against this background, the transport of useful substances necessary for hormone synthesis may be disrupted.

-- Pathology of the hypothalamus - the center of the nervous system regulates the functioning of the endocrine glands, including the thyroid gland.
+- Pathologies of the hypothalamus – the center of the nervous system regulates the functioning of the endocrine glands, including the thyroid gland.

 - Decreased sensitivity to thyroid hormones.